cwoodard78/zombie-discs-public/README.md

 4. **Set up environment variables:**

     Create a .env file in the root of the project and add your secret key:

     SECRET_KEY=your-new-secret-key
+    DJANGO_DEBUG=True

-    You can generate a new Django secret key using the following Python script:
+    You can generate a new Django secret key using:

     ```sh
     from django.core.management.utils import get_random_secret_key